 a.
 Absences from classes and, if necessary, from the campus are authorized for students who, as individuals or members of athletic teams or other organized groups, represent the College in college-sponsored activities.
 The following groups are included in this category: (1) members of properly authorized varsity and junior varsity athletic teams participating in scheduled intercollegiate competitions; and (2) participants in college- sponsored, co-curricular activities led by faculty and/or staff (not including student organizations).
 Though such absence for college-sponsored activities is authorized by the College, faculty and staff leading such activities should make every effort to ensure minimal disruption of student class attendance.

 b.
-The names of students involved in such organized activities shall be reported to the Dean of Students by the faculty or staff supervisors of the college-sponsored activities well in advance of each event necessitating absence from classes.
+The names of students involved in such organized activities shall be reported to the Office of Student Affairs by the faculty or staff supervisors of the college-sponsored activities well in advance of each event necessitating absence from classes.
 This report will describe all necessary information, including dates of absences and the specific purpose of the activity.
-The Dean of Students shall then certify to faculty teaching courses with students participating in the college-sponsored activity, as far in advance of the absence as practical, College authorization of absence for students involved.
+The Office of Student Affairs shall then certify to faculty teaching courses with students participating in the college-sponsored activity, as far in advance of the absence as practical, College authorization of absence for students involved.
 It is still a student's responsibility to notify faculty of any impending class absences.

 III.
 Individual Authorizations for Absence